intronic/ring-oidc-session/README.md

     $ clojure -T:build install

+Apply (and push) the version tag to the git repo:

+    $ clojure -T:build git-tag-version

 Deploy it to Clojars -- needs `CLOJARS_USERNAME` and `CLOJARS_PASSWORD` environment variables (requires the `ci` task be run first):